CIA says Russia intervened to help Trump win White House

 Trump has said he is not convinced Russia was behind the cyber attacks.
 His transition team issued a statement on "claims of foreign interference in U.S. elections" on Friday but did not directly address the issue.

-(Writing by David Alexander and John Walcott, additional reporting by Brendan O'Brien in Milwaukee; Editing by Robert Birsel)
+(Writing by David Alexander and John Walcott, additional reporting by Brendan O'Brien in Milwaukee; Editing by Robert Birsel and Louise Heavens)